 The oil and gas industry is known for its demanding and hazardous work environment, which makes workplace safety an indispensable aspect to protect frontline workers and prevent accidents that can have severe consequences.

 However, technology has emerged as a powerful ally in improving safety standards in the oil and gas industry.
+For example, digital solutions such as digital twins in the oil and gas industry are revolutionizing how operations are monitored and managed for safety, helping companies predict and prevent accidents before they occur.

 In this blog, we’ll explore the key workplace safety issues in the oil and gas industry and how technology can ensure the safety of those working in such conditions.